Bouzouki: Three-course bouzouki (trichordo)

 This is the classic style of bouzouki, introduced around 1900, that was the mainstay of most rebetiko music.
 It has fixed frets and 6 strings in three pairs.
 In the lower-pitched (bass) course, the pair consists of a thick wound string and a thin string, tuned an octave apart.
 The conventional modern tuning of the trichordo bouzouki is D3D4–A3A3–D4D4.
 This tuning was called the "European tuning" by Markos Vamvakaris, who mentioned (but failed to describe) several other tunings, or douzenia, in his autobiography.
 The illustrated bouzouki was made by Karolos Tsakirian of Athens, and is a replica of a trichordo bouzouki made by his grandfather for Markos Vamvakaris.
 The absence of the heavy mother-of-pearl ornamentation often seen on modern bouzoukia is typical of bouzoukia of the period.
 It has tuners for eight strings, but has only six strings, the neck being too narrow for eight.
-The luthiers of the time often used sets of four tuners on trichordo instruments, as these were more easily available, being also used on mandolins.
+The luthiers of the time often used sets of four tuners on trichordo instruments, as these were more easily available, and were also used on mandolins.

 Four-course bouzouki (tetrachordo)

 This type of bouzouki has 8 metal strings, which are arranged in 4 pairs, known as courses, typically tuned C3C4–F3F4–A3A3–D4D4 (i.e., one whole step below the four high strings of a guitar).
 In the two higher-pitched (treble) courses, the two strings of the pair are tuned to the same note.
 In the two lower-pitched (bass) courses, the pair consists of a thick wound string and a thin string tuned an octave apart.
-On the bouzouki the lower-pitched string comes first in these courses, the reverse of most other instruments with octave-paired courses (such as the 12-string guitar, charango or bajo sexto).
+On the bouzouki, the lower-pitched string comes first in these courses, the reverse of most other instruments with octave-paired courses (such as the 12-string guitar, charango or bajo sexto).
 These 'octave strings' add to the fullness of the sound and are used in chords and bass drones (continuous low notes that are played throughout the music).
 The guitar-like tuning was introduced by composer and soloist Manolis Hiotis, who found it better suited to the kind of virtuoso playing he was famous for.
 Today, the tetrachordo is the most common bouzouki used in Greek music, though a few traditionalists still prefer the trichordo, particularly for the older rebetiko style of playing.

+Five-course bouzouki (pentachordo)

+This bouzouki has 10 strings arranged in 5 pairs, adding on an Octave G Course tuned G2G3 in addition to the other 8 strings to extend the range so the tuning is G2G3-C3C4–F3F4–A3A3–D4D4 (a whole step below the 5 high strings of a guitar) which allows for extended Chords & versatility, & was popularized by Antonopoulos Giorgos.